 The Medellín Planetarium was renovated in 2006 and the nearby Parque Explora started administering Planetario de Medellín in 2011.

 Who Was Jesus Emilio Ramírez González?

 The Medellín Planetarium is named after Jesus Emilio Ramírez González.
 González was a priest dedicated to the earth sciences, and one of his main hobbies was Astronomy.

-Also, González served as director of the International Geophysical Institute, and at the time of the inauguration of the Medellín Planetarium he was considered the most eminent scientist in the country and had received important international recognition.
+Also, González served as director of the International Geophysical Institute, and at the time of the inauguration of the Medellín Planetarium he was considered the most eminent scientist in Colombia and had received important international recognition.

 Inside Planetario de Medellín

 Entrance to the planetarium includes entrance to see one or more films in the huge dome with a screen that immerses you in the film(s).

 Before or after seeing the film(s) currently playing in the dome, you should spend some time seeing two floors of interactive science exhibits and displays about our universe and galaxy.

 The museum exhibits have English translations along with Spanish placards.

 With the exhibits, you can learn about the solar system, the chance of life in other galaxies, the scale of planets with the sun, some fossils on display and play with demonstrations of various scientific phenomena.
 The exhibits are very popular with kids and you will typically see many families with kids.